dgegen/astrafocus/README.md

 ## Project Structure
 The project structure includes several key directories:
-- `autofocus`: The main package containing autofocus-related modules.
+- `astrafocus`: The main package containing autofocus-related modules.
    - `interface`: Subpackage with modules for interfacing with the devices through their API components.
    - `models`: Modules defining mathematical models used by some of the autofocus procedures.
    - `sql`: Modules handling database queries of the Gaia-2MASS Local Catalogue (see [above](#catalogue)).
    - `targeting`: Modules related to targeting specific regions in the sky.
    - `utils`: General utility modules.

 May your stars align and your focus be as sharp as a caffeinated owl spotting its prey!